HungryFella09/BookClubReader/README.md

 -Users can join a bookclub

--User can leave a bookclub
+-A user can leave a bookclub they are part of

--A user can highlight a section of text and add a comment
+-A user can highlight a section of text from a book and add a comment

 -A user can respond to a comment